trizin/NFT-Marketplace-on-Avalanche/README.md

 #### Get the auction state

 Let's start with the `getAuctionState` function as we are going to use it in other functions.
+First, we need to check if the auction has been canceled and return `AuctionState.CANCELLED` if it is.
-First, we need to check if the current block is greater than or equal to the `endBlock` and return `AuctionState.ENDED` if that's true.
+Then, we need to check if anyone bid more or equal to the direct buy price and return `AuctionState.DIRECT_BUY` if that's true.
-Then we need to check if the auction has been canceled and return `AuctionState.CANCELLED` if it is.
+Then, we need to check if the current block is greater than or equal to the `endBlock` and return `AuctionState.ENDED` if that's true.
-Otherwise, we will return `AuctionState.CANCELLED`.
+Otherwise, we will return `AuctionState.OPEN`.

 ```solidity
 // Get the auction state